makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ### Core Unit Mandate

+Option A.

+Recruit best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices, offering amazing candidate experience while being a reliable partner for the DAO hiring needs.

+Thriving ecosystem of Maker Core Units and commercial projects integrating with it, fulfilling their recruitment needs through Maker Talent as one stop-shop for best talent in blockchain.
+Maker Talent sources and recruits for the Maker Community in an efficient and transparent way, while providing state-of-art candidate experience.

+Option B.

 - Recruit best-in-class talent for the Maker Core Units
 - Develop a community that remains engaged to MakerDAO through social media, events and interesting online and offline activities
 - Assist facilitators in the operational side of the recruitment processes, providing market insights and guaranteeing the best candidate experience
 - Thrive our candidates database through the Maker Community, by promoting referrals programs and an easy application processes

+### Challenges

+- Demand is unstable
+- Unusual social media channels
+- Soft and long term approach
+- only a

 ## Strategy